Vyral/mike-lafido-training/_posts/2019-10-29-the-importance-of-having-3-types-of-listing-presentations.md

 Most agents qualify as an “I” personality.
 As the old adage goes, “Shy real estate agents have skinny kids,” meaning you can’t be shy in this industry.&nbsp;

-So essentially, **you can either have a fast-paced, slower-paced, or mixed presentation.** If you’re unfamiliar with the DiSC personality profile or you’d like to take the DiSC test yourself, click on this link.
+So essentially, **you can either have a fast-paced, slower-paced, or mixed presentation.** If you’re unfamiliar with the DiSC personality profile or you’d like to take the DiSC test yourself, [click on this link.](https://www.discprofile.com/what-is-disc/overview/){: target="_blank"}

 In the meantime, the simplest way I can explain different DiSC personalities is by using the airport metaphor—or how each personality type would act if they were running late to catch a plane.&nbsp;